osisoft/Edge-Data-Store-Docs/content/sds/indexes.md

 ## Compound indexes

-A single property,such as `DateTime`, is adequate for defining an index most of the time.
+A single property, such as `DateTime`, is adequate for defining an index most of the time.
 For more complex scenarios, SDS allows you to define multiple properties.
 Indexes defined by multiple properties are known as *compound indexes*.
 Only the primary index (or key) supports compound indexes.

-When defining a compound index within .NET framework, you should apply the `OSIsoft.Sds.SdsMemberAttribute` on each property field of the SdsType that is combined to define the index.
-Set the property ``IsKey`` to `true` and give the `Order` field a zero-based index value.
-The `Order` field defines the precedence of the property when sorting.
-A property with an order of 0 has highest precedence.
+When you define a compound index within the .NET framework, you should apply the `OSIsoft.Sds.SdsMemberAttribute` on each property field of the SdsType that is combined to define the index.
+Set the property `IsKey` to `true` and give the **Order** field a zero-based index value.
+The **Order** field defines the precedence of the property when sorting.
+A property with an order of `0` has highest precedence.

 When defining compound indexes outside of .NET framework, specify the `IsKey` and `Order` fields on the `SdsTypeProperty` object.